hellondhb/website/Privacy Policy Current.md

 # **Privacy Policy**

-## **Last updated:** August 30, 2025
+## **Last updated:** October 3, 2025

 ## New Day Homebuyer (“**NDHB**,” “we,” “us,” or “our”) is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, share, and safeguard personal information when you interact with our websites, forms, advertisements, phone systems, email, or messaging programs.
 By using our services or submitting your information, you agree to this Policy.

-## NDHB is a **marketing and communications platform** serving homeowners, investors, and referral partners.
-We are not a licensed brokerage and do not provide legal, tax, or financial advice.
+## NDHB is a real estate investment company that purchases residential properties directly from homeowners for cash**.**We are not a licensed brokerage and do not provide legal, tax, or financial advice.

 ## **1\) Information We Collect**